UM-ARM-Lab/conq_python/README.md

 This package is a no-ROS set of python libraries for using Conq, the Spot robot.

-For running demos, user the ARM Razer laptop:
+For running demos, use the `armlab` user on the ARM Razer laptop:

 1. open a terminal
 2. Connect to WiFi.
 You'll need the USB wifi dongle.